mhwlng/ditherproxy/README.md

 # ditherproxy
-Proxy server for dithering images, using the epdoptimize library.
+Proxy server docker image, for dithering images, using the epdoptimize library.

 This uses the epdoptimize library: https://github.com/paperlesspaper/epdoptimize